GaelGirodon/markdown-to-document/README.md

 A Markdown CLI to easily generate HTML documents from Markdown files.

 > The original purpose of this tool was to provide an alternative to using
-> Microsoft Word to write and share technical documents.
+> Microsoft Word to write and send technical documents.

 ## Install